 Mr. Sharp is a resident of Parkland Country, Alberta and is the former Chief Operating Officer of All West Surveys LLP, a partnership residing under the Altus Group Income Fund (TSX:AIF.UN).
 Mr. Sharp was a director of Altus and is formerly a member of the Canadian Institute of Geomatics, The International Right of Way Association, and The Alberta Association of Surface Land Agents.
-Mr. Sharp has been involved in the oil and gas ventures in Alberta for the past several years and has given freely of his time having served as a member of the Survey Technician Advisory Committee for the Alberta Vocational College at Lesser Slave

-Lake, the Board of Directors of the Edmonton Petroleum Club and the Board of Directors of the Edmonton Petroleum Golf & Country Club.
+Mr. Sharp has been involved in the oil and gas ventures in Alberta for the past several years and has given freely of his time having served as a member of the Survey Technician Advisory Committee for the Alberta Vocational College at Lesser Slave Lake, the Board of Directors of the Edmonton Petroleum Golf & Country Club.